TritonDataCenter/sdc-docker/docs/api/features/volumes.md

 ## Experimental support for NFS shared volumes

-The NFS shared volumes feature is described in details by its corresponding [RFD document](https://github.com/joyent/rfd/blob/master/rfd/0026/README.md).
+The NFS shared volumes feature is described in detail by its corresponding [RFD document](https://github.com/joyent/rfd/blob/master/rfd/0026/README.md).

 To enable support for NFS shared volumes in Triton, run the following command